AI-Driven Medical Imaging & Diagnostics Lab

 This approach can enable the use of vast amounts of medical data across institutions that often remain under-utilized, to develop robust medical AI models, all while adhering to privacy regulations such as HIPAA, PIPEDA, and GDPR.
 She evaluated the approach across diverse imaging modalities (2D and 3D), varying levels of complexity, and real-world institutional heterogeneity, demonstrating significantly improved performance compared to conventional differential privacy-based federated learning methods.

-Puja will soon be presenting this work at SPIE Medical Imaging in the Computer-Aided Diagnosis track.
+Puja will soon be presenting this work at SPIE Medical Imaging.
 A journal article is also forthcoming, covering the method's effectiveness under real-world institutional heterogeneity.

 We congratulate Puja on her remarkable achievement and her contribution to advancing healthcare and medical AI research.
 Her dedication, innovative approach, and successful defense are a testament to her hard work and the excellence of our graduate programs. 🎉